 Through seven years of marriage, my wife and I learned many helpful tips for extroverts and introverts to live together happily.
 I wanted to call them rules but she insists that “guide” sounds more inviting.
 My wife is an extrovert.
-I am an introvert who, only recently, has come to accept and understand this unique personality trait.
+I am an introvert who, only recently, has come to accept and understand what this unique personality trait means.

 According to Susan Cain, author of Quiet: The Power of Introverts in a World That Can’t Stop Talking, introverts account for at least one-third of the population.
 Because the majority of people are extroverts, we introverts often feel maligned, criticized, and simply misunderstood.
 I can’t fault them for not understanding us.
 If most people in your circle of friends are like you, it is understandable to be confused by anyone different.